 7. How is the personal data safeguarded?

-We have taken suitable technical and organisational measures in order to prevent misuse, loss, unauthorised access, unwanted disclosure and unauthorised amendment of your personal data.
+We have taken suitable technical and organisational measures based on ISO 27001 in order to prevent misuse, loss, unauthorised access, unwanted disclosure and unauthorised amendment of your personal data.

 If you have any questions concerning the security of your personal data or if you suspect any misuse, please contact us via email@example.com.